Sneezy-w/quiz-genius/requirement.md

-Below is a detailed prototype development document for your AI Quiz App.
+Below is a detailed prototype development document for QuizGenius.
 This document outlines the overall architecture, pages, user flows, data models, and integration points.
 You can use it as a blueprint when building your prototype.

 ---

-# AI Quiz App Prototype Development Document
+# QuizGenius - AI Quiz App Prototype Development Document

 *Last updated: October 2023*